getsentry/relay/README.md

 make test-rust-all
 ```

-The integration test suite requires `python` version 3.11.
-By default,
+The integration test suite requires Python.
+The required version is specified
-the integration test suite will create a virtualenv, build the Relay binary
+in the `.python-version` file.
+By default, the integration test suite will
+create a virtualenv, build the Relay binary with processing enabled, and run
-with processing enabled, and run a set of integration tests:
+a set of integration tests:

 ```bash
 # Make sure that kafka and redis are running